haroldwongms/openshift-containerplatform/README.md

 The appId is used for the aadClientId parameter.

+To assign permissions, please follow the instructions from Azure CLI 1.0 Step 2 above.

 ### Red Hat Subscription Access

 For security reasons, the method for registering the RHEL system has been changed to allow the use of an Organization ID and Activation Key as well as a Username and Password.
-Please know that it is more secure to use the Organizatoin ID and Activation Key.
+Please know that it is more secure to use the Organization ID and Activation Key.

 You can determine your Organization ID by running ```subscription-manager identity``` on a registered machine.
 To create or find your Activation Key, please go here: https://access.redhat.com/management/activation_keys.